markheckmann/boxes/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange)]()
 <!-- badges -->

-The goal of keeper is to make it easy to store any R object on disk and retrieve it later.
+The goal of `keeper` is to make it easy to store any R object or files and retrieve them later.

 ## Installation